- Graduate students should apply for financial aid by following the same procedures as undergraduate students.

 - Second master’s degree seeking students will be reviewed as graduate students for Satisfactory Academic Progress purposes.
 They will be allowed a total of 70 graduate hours, including all accepted graduate hours.

-Third or More Degrees
+Three or More Degrees

 Students seeking a third master’s degree are not eligible for federal financial aid